 Sheahan Sent to the Steel City

-TRADE: Detroit trades Riley Sheahan and a 2018 fifth-round pick (Justin Almeida) to Pittsburgh for Scott Wilson and a 2018 third-round pick (Jesper Eliasson).
+TRADE: Detroit trades Riley Sheahan and a 2018 fifth-round pick (Justin Almeida) to the Pittsburgh Penguins for Scott Wilson and a 2018 third-round pick (Jesper Eliasson).

 ANALYSIS: The frustration around this trade centered on Sheahan’s lack of development and Detroit’s wasting of a 2010 first-round pick, especially when you consider the fact that Evgeny Kuznetsov was taken five picks after the big center.
 Sheahan’s lack of production the previous season and through the first eight games of the 2017-18 campaign was nauseating.
 So was Wilson’s stint in Hockeytown after the deal.